framesurge/perseus/docs/next/en-US/tutorials/second-app.md

 Perseus is compatible with any browser that supports Wasm, which is most modern browsers like Firefox and Chrome.
 However, legacy browsers like Internet Explorer will not work with any Perseus app, unless you _polyfill_ support for WebAssembly.

-*Note: technically, it's possible to 'compile' Wasm into JavaScript, and we're looking into possibly supporting this inside Perseus for sites that need to target very old browsers.*
+*Note: technically, it's possible to 'compile' Wasm into JavaScript, and we're looking into possibly supporting this inside Perseus for sites that need to target very old browsers.
+At the moment though, this is not supported through Perseus.*

 </details>